dr3amy3gg/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19 replace all characters A and c from input to Z and e respectively
 20 create a script that removes all letters c and C from input
 21 write a script that reverses its input
+22 write a script that displays all users and their home directories, sorted by users based on the /etc/passwd file